ibm-cloud-architecture/ibm-security-workshop/docs/CloudIAM/README.md

 Now that we established that you are an administrator for the access group and the services in it, lets make the following experiments

-## Add a user as a Viewer to the access group and the services in it
+## Add a user as a Viewer to the resource group and the services in it

 - Transition to the "Access (IAM)" UI using the Manage->Access (IAM) menu item
 - Look at the list of users by clicking the "Users" sidebar  you should see something similar to the below image ![users-list](users-list.png)